 Then they create content like- ads, videos, ebooks, blog posts, white papers, and case studies, plan conferences, events, and webinars.
 Spending thousands of dollars and sometimes months on a campaign.
 When the campaign is over, they can measure their efforts.

-Having a small team is an important part of being agile.
-Jeff Bezos is known for his two pizza team strategy.
+Working in small teams is an important part of being agile.
+Jeff Bezos is known for his two-pizza team strategy.
 Meaning if a team can’t be fed with two pizzas; then the team is too big.

 Work closely together